 The alert can help ensure the purchase doesn’t go unnoticed, and speed up the process of investigation and reimbursement if the purchase was unauthorized.

 5. Large ATM withdrawal alert

-Besides setting up a large purchase alert, it’s important to consider opting for an alert that notifies you when a big cash withdrawal takes place.
+Besides setting up a large purchase alert, consider opting for an alert when a big cash withdrawal takes place.
 That way, you’ll know instantly if money is taken from your account by someone else.

 6. Debit card alert

-A debit card alert can also be used to notify you when a transaction is declined or made in an odd location, like another country.
-This feature used in conjunction with card controls that allow you to lock your card can make it possible to quickly shut off access to your debit card if there’s fraud.
+Alternatively, a debit card alert can be used to notify you when a transaction is declined or made in an odd uncustomary location, like another country.
+This feature used in conjunction with card locks make it possible to quickly shut off access to your debit card to intercept fraud.